Robinlovelace/stats19-gisruk/README.md

 [www.pct.bike](http://www.pct.bike/) to inform policy and public debate (Lovelace et al. 2017).
 More theoretical directions are suggested by the complex processes underlying crash data (point patterns on a linear network).
-However, while hundreds people die on the roads each year in the UK (1676 people in 2017, 3 deaths per 100,000) and worldwide (1,250,000 people in 2015, 17 deaths per 100,000) and ‘vision zero’ remains a Swedish dream (Johansson 2009), we urge people researching STATS19 and other road safety datasets to focus on a more urgent
-question: how to stop this carnage?
+But while so many people die on the roads each year in the UK (1676 people in 2017, 3 deaths per 100,000) and worldwide (1,250,000 people in 2015, 17 deaths per 100,000) and ‘vision zero’ remains a Swedish dream (Johansson 2009), we urge people researching STATS19 and other road safety datasets to focus on a more urgent question: how to stop this carnage?

 # Acknowldgements